State Farm vs. Farmers Car Insurance: Which Is Better in 2025?

 It depends.
 State Farm typically offers cheaper liability and full-coverage car insurance than Farmers.
 But your rates depend on your age, location, driving record, vehicle type, and coverage choices.

-Our editorial team created this article with the help of highly trained generative AI tools.
-Additionally, multiple insurance experts — including at least one licensed agent — have rigorously reviewed, fact-checked, and edited every word and data point you see here.
+Our editorial team used highly trained generative artificial intelligence (AI) tools to assist with the first draft of this article before multiple insurance experts — including at least one licensed agent — rigorously reviewed, fact-checked, and edited every word and data point you see here.

-We write, edit, and review all the content on Compare.com according to our strict editorial standards, regardless of how we created it.
-Learn more about our editorial process.
+We research, write, edit, and review all content on Compare.com in accordance with our strict editorial standards to ensure accuracy, clarity, and helpfulness.
+Learn more about our editorial process here.

 Methodology